-Rapture Restaurant: A farm-to-table restaurant at 303 E. Main St.
+Rapture Restaurant: Featuring Southern cuisine, Rapture is a farm-to-table restaurant at 303 E. Main St.

 There are over 30 vineyards, plus small-batch breweries and hard ciders produced by local orchards in the surrounding area.
 Make sure to visit the website Monticello Wine Trail to get the details of the wineries in and around Charlottesville in Central Virginia.
 I just read that Virginia is the 5th largest producer of wine in the US.
 I enjoyed the following tasting rooms:

 Blenheim Vineyards: At 31 Blenheim Farm, 20 minutes southeast of Charlottesville, this is a winery established in 2000 by famed singer, Dave Matthews.
 They grow Chardonnay, Viognier, Cabernet Franc, Petit Verdot, Cabernet Sauvignon, Merlot and Pinot Noir on three vineyards sites.
 Their timber frame tasting room has spectacular views of the vineyards.
 I also loved the fact that you can look down through glass floor panels to see the winery operations on the floor below.
 I loved tasting their full-bodied Painted Red which is a blend of Merlot, Cabernet Sauvignon, Petit Verdot and Cabernet Franc and their Rose which was a blend of Merlot, Cabernet Franc, Petit Verdot, Malbec, Syrah and Pinot Noir.

 Jefferson Vineyards: This vineyard is located next door to Monticello.
 It was named in honor of Thomas Jefferson who had the dream of establishing a commercial vineyard on his land.
 The Petit Verdot was good but I really liked the full-bodied Meritage.